realA10001986/Flux-Capacitor/README.md

 The username (and optionally the password) to be used when connecting to the broker.
 Can be left empty if the broker accepts anonymous logins.

+##### &#9193; Publish Music Player status to bttf/fc/mpstatus

+This option enables the Music Player's so-called backchannel.
+This backchannel can be used, in combination with the Music Player related MQTT commands, to comfortably remote-control the FC's music player.

+Should be left unchecked if not used.

+The data published on the backchannel is a JSON object, containing the following keys:
+- __S__: State. _Value_ can be "P" for playing, "I" for idle, and "O" for off/busy.
+In 'off' state, the FC does not take commands.
+- __C__: Current track. _Value_ is an unsigned integer >= 0 as a string.
+- __F__: First track.
+This tells the remote control where to start counting track numbers. _Value_ is always 0 (zero) as a string.
+- __L__: Last track.
+This tells the remote control the last and highest possible track number. _Value_ is an unsigned integer >= 0 and <= 999 as a string.
+- __V__: Volume.
+This is an integer as a string.
+If -1, volume control is unavailable.
+Otherwise 0-100.
+- __SH__: Shuffle.
+This is an integer as a string, either "0" for 'off', or "1" for 'on'.

+An example on how to use this backchannel is the upcoming [Jukebox](https://jb.out-a-ti.me).

 ## Appendix B: LED signals

 <table>